 The Scranton Police Department has an annual summer camp for children who are in the sixth grade going into the seventh grade.
 The camp is held at Scranton High School.
 Some of the activities that the children take part in are team building activities, swimming, and a community service project.
 In addition, there are demonstrations from the numerous agencies such as the Scranton Police Departments K-9 unit, Special Operations Group (SOG), Bomb unit, the Lackawanna County District Attorney’s office and the Scranton Fire Department.
 There are also two field trips.
 One trip will be to Nay Aug Park and the other one is to Dorney Park.
 Breakfast and lunch will be provided every day from Aramark food service.
 The cost to attend this camp is $35.
 There are a limited amount of scholarships available to those who qualify.

-The Scranton Police Department employs four federally funded police officers from a grant obtained through the City of Scranton Office of Economic and Community Development (OECD) office.
+The Scranton Police Department employs four federally funded police officers from a grant obtained through the City of Scranton Office of Community Development (OCD) office.
 One officer is assigned to a specific area of the city which is broken down into four sections; West Beat, North Beat, Hill Beat and South Beat.

 The officers embrace the philosophy of community policing in all its daily operations and functions.
 Officers work closely with neighborhood groups and community leaders and share the responsibility for identifying, reducing, eliminating and preventing problems that impact community safety and order.
 By working together, the police and community can reduce the fear of crime and improve the quality of life in neighborhoods citywide.
 Each of the officers attend monthly neighborhood meetings and receive complaints and address any current issues the neighborhood group may present.

-The officers also work with the License, Inspections and Permits department (LIPS) in an effort to combat blight issues that occur within their assigned areas.
-The officers identify any quality of life issues and will attempt to address the issue themselves or reach out to LIPS for assistance in the matter.
+The officers also work with Code Enforcement in an effort to combat blight issues that occur within their assigned areas.
+The officers identify any quality of life issues and will attempt to address the issue themselves or reach out to Code Enforcement for assistance in the matter.